1. Who Should Read Fooled by Randomness

 Part 1: Solon’s Warning — Skewness, Asymmetry, Induction

-The first part of the book discusses three ideas:
+The first part of the Fooled by Randomness discusses three ideas:

 The author also presents a fascinating perspective on the role of serotonin-induced happiness and momentous success in perceiving our abilities and how this correlates with our leadership skills.